column - Man Page

 - -L, --keep-empty-lines

 Preserve whitespace-only lines in the input.
-The default is ignore empty lines at all.
-This option’s original name was --table-empty-lines but is now deprecated because it gives the false impression that the option only applies to table mode.
+The default is to ignore all empty lines.
+This option’s original name was --table-empty-lines, but has since been deprecated because it gives the false impression that the option only applies to table mode.

 - -r, --tree column

-Specify column to use tree-like output.
+Specify the column to use for a tree-like output.
 Note that the circular dependencies and other anomalies in child and parent relation are silently ignored.

 - -i, --tree-id column